 What Level Do I Play?

-The 2023 LOS ANGELES OPEN will have three divisions for its Main Event (the ABT tournament) .
-The Intermediate division is to service our experienced beginners who are too experienced for Novice but not yet ready for Advanced (the level below Open).
+The 2023 CALIFORNIA STATE CHAMPIONSHIP will have three divisions for its Main Invitational event (the ABT tournament): Open, Advanced & Intermediate.
+The Intermediate division is to service experienced beginners who are too experienced for Novice but not yet ready for Advanced (the level below Open).
 However, this tournament takes a hard line on eligibility.
 Simply put, PLAYING BELOW ONE'S LEVEL ("Sandbagging") WILL NOT BE ALLOWED.

 Below are guidelines for the three divisions.
 Every registration below Open will be scrutinized.
 Questionable registrations will be compared to the player’s club standings and certain USBGF rankings.
 If necessary the registration will be sent to the tournament's Eligibility Committee for a final decision and the player notified.
 If, after reading these descriptions, you are still unsure how to register, please call the Tournament Producer, Candace Mayeron, and she will be happy to help you make your decision.
 310-422-1646.

 NOTE: Eligibility standards are not as rigorous for the Jackpots, and many Open players are eligible to play in the Dingwell Amateur Jackpot.
-Again, check with Candace
+Check with Candace.

 ADVANCED: Our middle level.
 Advanced players have most likely played in ABT tournaments, studied the game, play some of the time on-line, in clubs or with friends and are accustomed to using the cube, but their game and results are less than championship level.
 Winning or cashing in an Advanced division, within the prior five years may or may not disqualify a player from Advanced at this tournament.
 Playing in an Open division in the past five years does not necessarily disqualify a player from Advanced, although cashing in an Open division in the past five years probably, but not necessarily, will.
 High standings at the club level may disqualify the player from Advanced, depending on how high, what club and for how long.